Same as admission requirements for the BA Art History/BA Arts, Media and Society.

-This series of lectures covers the visual arts and architecture from the times of the Romans to the French Revolution.
+This series of lectures covers the visual arts and architecture from the times of the Greeks and Romans to the French Revolution.
 The focus will be on the impact of art on society and of society on art.
 Works of art discussed in Gardner will be analyzed from three different perspectives: cultural transfer and transmission, innovation and how these artworks communicated with contemporary audiences.
 The aim of the course is to show the connections between different periods and artistic developments.
-It covers Gothic architecture, The International Style and the Flemish Primitives, the visual arts in Florence in the 15th and 16th centuries, Rome in the 17th century and the Dutch Golden Age.
-We will focus on artists such as Donatello, Michelangelo, Leonardo da Vinci and Raphael, but also on Bernini, Rubens, Vermeer and Rembrandt.
+It covers Antiquity, Medieval and Gothic art and architecture, The International Style and the Flemish Primitives, the visual arts in Florence in the 15th and 16th centuries, Renaissance and Baroque Rome and the Dutch Golden Age.
+We will focus on artists such as Donatello, Michelangelo, Leonardo da Vinci and Raphael, but also on Bernini, Rubens, Vermeer and Rembrandt and women painters such as Lavinia Fontana, Artemisia Gentileschi and Rachel Ruysch.

 Students learn to analyze and understand works of art from Antiquity to the end of the eighteenth century.